permafrost-dev/php-code-search/README.md

 ### Classes

-To search for either a class definition or a class created by the `new` keyword, use the `classes`.
-Regular expression patterns are supported by surrounding a value with slashes `/`.
+To search for either a class definition or a class created by the `new` keyword, use the `classes` method.

 ```php
 $searcher